lambdaone-io/lambdaone-io.github.io/source/_posts/zio-errors.md

   temp <- getTemperature(forecast).map(IO.pure(_)).getOrElse(IO.fail(new Exception("No temp in forecast"))
 } yield (temp)
 ```

 `forecast` gives a value of type `IO` which describes the computation.
 To get the result,we have to
-execute it. `IO` can end in either success or failure and in case of failure `flatMap` chains get short-circuited.
+execute it.
+The execution may end up in either success or failure and in case of failure `flatMap` chains get short-circuited.

-`IO` shortcuts because it is a `MonadError` besides being a monad.
-We could abstract this to:
+How does `IO` shortcut, if its type contains noe error?
+It does, because it is a `MonadError` next to being a monad.
+We could abstract `IO` to a type `F` with the necessary typeclasses to the sequencing and shortcutting:
 ```
 def forecast[F[_] : Monad : MonadError] (city: String) : F[Forecast] =
 for {